 Target of opportunity (ToO) observations

 There are two different categories for ToO observations: disruptive and non-disruptive.
 A non-disruptive ToO program activation is one that occurs 14 or more days prior to the planned observation.
 A disruptive ToO activation is one that occurs less than 14 days prior to the planned observation.
-Disruptive ToO activations that occur within 3 days of the planned observation will incur a 0.75-hour (2700-second) overhead.
-There are no overheads for ToO activations that occur 3 or more days before the planned observation.
+Disruptive ToO activations that occur within 3 days of the planned observation will incur a 0.5-hour (1800-second) overhead.
+There are no overheads for ToO activations that occur 3 or more days before the planned observation; however, only a small number of disruptive ToO programs will be executed each cycle.

 Making use of smart accounting